fix8mt/fiber/README.md

 </p>

 # f8fiber
-### C++17 fiber based on modified `boost::fiber`, fcontext / x86_64 / Linux only / de-boosted
+### C++17 fiber based on modified `boost::fiber`, header-only / fcontext / x86_64 / Linux only / de-boosted

 ------------------------------------------------------------------------
 ## Introduction
 This is a modified and stripped down version of [boost::fiber](https://www.boost.org/doc/libs/release/libs/fiber/), with the main differences as follows:
 - x86_64 Linux only
+- _header-only_
 - fcontext implemented with inline assembly
-- stack uses mmap, control structure allocated on stack (no heap used)
+- default stack uses mmap, control structure allocated on stack; heap stack available
-- no custom allocator support
+- custom allocator support, default protected stack
 - simplified API, rvalue and lvalue resume()
-- supports any callable object (first parameter must be f8_fiber&&)
+- supports any callable object (first parameter must be `f8_fiber&&`)
 - no scheduler, no boost::context
 - _de-boosted_, no boost dependencies
-- minimal static lib, the rest in header
 - fast, very lightweight

 ## To build